visioncrunch/DSA/complete_notes.md

 people[1].name="fadfsd"
 people[1].phone="1231233";

-15 - # merge sort
+156. # merge sort
 if only one number
-   quit
+   return

 else
    sort left half of the numbers